srb5012/Written_Exposure_Therapy/README.md

 EMAIL_USER="your-email@gmail.com"
 EMAIL_PASS="your-16-digit-app-password"

-# Where form submissions should be sent
+# Where contact form submissions should be sent
 RECIPIENT_EMAIL="doctor-email@example.com"

+# MongoDB Connection String (Get this from MongoDB Atlas Dashboard)
+# Ensure the password in the string does not have special characters like @ or : unless URL encoded.
+MONGODB_URI="mongodb+srv://admin:YOUR_PASSWORD@cluster0.xyz.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0"

+# Secret password to access the Admin CSV download page
+ADMIN_SECRET="MySecretPassword123"
 ```

 ### 3. Run the Application